awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/device-service-role.md

   This role has a policy named `GreengrassV2TokenExchangeRoleAccess` and a trust relationship that allows `credentials.iot.amazonaws.com` to assume the role\.
 The policy includes the minimum permissions for the core device\.
 **Important**
 This policy doesn't include access to files in S3 buckets\.
 You must add permissions to the role to allow core devices to retrieve component artifacts from S3 buckets\.
-For more information, see [Access to S3 buckets for component artifacts](#device-service-role-access-s3-bucket)\.
+For more information, see [Allow access to S3 buckets for component artifacts](#device-service-role-access-s3-bucket)\.
 + AWS IoT role alias: `GreengrassV2TokenExchangeRoleAlias`

   This role alias refers to the IAM role\.